pjlantz/timbuktu/README.md

 ## Details
-Its unclear what are the vulnerable driver versions on ARM website but on Pixel phones it was introduced in SPL 230305 and patched in 231205.
+Its unclear what are the vulnerable driver versions on ARM website but on Pixel phones the bug was introduced in SPL 230305 and patched in 231205.
 Pixel 7 and 8 series were vulnerable.

 Drivers must have Command Stream Frontend (CSF) enabled.